Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric

-Let us comment on the formula for the nonlinear resistivity in the HN theory~\cite{Halperin}.
+Let us comment on the formula for the nonlinear resistivity in the original HN theory~\cite{Halperin}.
 The formula is given by neglecting the Cooper pair momentum dependence of parameters in Eq.~(\ref{Rsf}) and using only the information of the zero current states.
 Moreover, the vortex core radius is set to the coherence length of the zero current state at the BKT transition temperature.
 Therefore, nonreciprocal V-I characteristics analogous to the SD effect cannot be expected from their formula, even when the time-reversal symmetry and inversion symmetry are broken.
 Below, we refer to the formula obtained by those approximations as the original HN formula.
 Our formulation leading to Eq.~\eqref{Rsf} extends the HN theory by removing the above assumptions and enables us to calculate the nonreciprocal V-I characteristics.